MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-addremoveprograms.md

 Programs listed on the Change or Remove Programs page can include a "Click here for support information" hyperlink.
 When clicked, the hyperlink opens a dialog box that displays troubleshooting information, including a link to the installation files and data that users need to obtain product support, such as the Product ID and version number of the program.
 The dialog box also includes a hyperlink to support information on the Internet, such as the Microsoft Product Support Services Web page.

-If you disable this setting or do not configure it, the Support Info hyperlink appears.
+- If you disable this setting or do not configure it, the Support Info hyperlink appears.

+> [!NOTE]
-Note: Not all programs provide a support information hyperlink.
+> Not all programs provide a support information hyperlink.
 <!-- NoSupportInfo-Description-End -->

 <!-- NoSupportInfo-Editable-Begin -->